d2l-ai/d2l-en/chapter_introduction/index.md

 age, vital signs, and diagnoses.

-When every example is characterized by the same number of numerical values, we say that the data consist of fixed-length vectors and we describe the constant length of the vectors as the *dimensionality* of the data.
+When every example is characterized by the same number of numerical values, we say that the data consists of fixed-length vectors and we describe the constant length of the vectors as the *dimensionality* of the data.
 As you might imagine, fixed-length can be a convenient property.